Weight conjectures for $\ell$-compact groups and spetses: -Reflection groups

 Here, we write $L_W=L/\langle(w-1)L\mid w\in W\rangle$ for the coinvariants of $(W,L)$.
-Let's point out that all exotic $\ZZ_\ell$-reflection groups have $L_W=0$, that is, they are \emph{simply connected}, see \cite[Prop.~1.6]{N99}.
+Let us point out that all exotic $\ZZ_\ell$-reflection groups have $L_W=0$, that is, they are \emph{simply connected}, see \cite[Prop.~1.6]{N99}.
 So for exotic reflection groups, all good primes are very good.

 Observe that the notion of being very good may depend on the chosen $\ZZ_\ell$-lattice for~$W$, while being good only depends on $W$.
 We have the following properties:

 \begin{lem} Assume $(W,L)$ is a $\ZZ_\ell$-reflection group. \begin{enumerate} \item[\rm(a)] Then $\ell$ is good for $W$ if and only if it is good for all irreducible factors of~$W$. \item[\rm(b)] If $(W,L)=(W_1\times W_2,L_1\oplus L_2)$ is a direct decomposition, then $\ell$ is very good for $(W,L)$ if and only if it is so for $(W_1,L_1)$ and $(W_2,L_2)$. \item[\rm(c)] If $\ell$ is good for $W$, then it is so for all of its reflection subgroups. \item[\rm(d)] If $W$ is a Weyl group, the notion of bad primes agrees with the classical one. \end{enumerate} \end{lem}